The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 Despite having a diameter of only 28mm, the Half Nelson Grips are pretty cushioned and superbly grippy.
 These MTB grips by Half Nelson really satisfy all the requirements of an excellent grip.

-The grips also include some elevation in the interior part, which makes them hold their firm grasps, even under rain or sweat the grips hold their amazing footing.
-Race Face Half Nelson grips are structurally designed to perform well in numerous climate conditions.
+The grips also include some elevation on the interior, which helps them maintain a firm grip, even in rain or sweat; they hold their footing well.
+Race Face Half Nelson grips are structurally designed to perform well across a wide range of climate conditions.

 Pros